 Paramount Theater History

-At the time, Publix Theatres was recognized as a leader in the theatre building industry, and the Peekskill Paramount was constructed as a state-of-the-art facility unrivalled in the region.
-Designed by the noted architectural firm of George and Charles Rapp, who designed great theatres all across the country, the Paramount boasted “a mammoth cooling and air conditioning plant, a beautifully furnished lounge, rest rooms and many other exclusive features.”
-It even had a great Wurlitzer theatre organ, which rose from the pit, played for years by Banks Kennedy.
+At the time, Publix Theaters was recognized as a leader in the theater building industry, and the Peekskill Paramount was constructed as a state-of-the-art facility unrivalled in the region.
+Designed by the noted architectural firm of George and Charles Rapp, who designed great theater all across the country, the Paramount boasted “a mammoth cooling and air conditioning plant, a beautifully furnished lounge, rest rooms and many other exclusive features.”
+It even had a great Wurlitzer theater organ, which rose from the pit, played for years by Banks Kennedy.

-Today the newly dubbed Paramount Hudson Valley is managed and operated by Red House Entertainment with a goal to making this landmark theatre a destination for the very best of live music and performing arts.
+Today the newly dubbed Paramount Hudson Valley is managed and operated by the non profit Paramount Hudson Valley Arts 501(C)(3) with a goal of making this landmark theater a destination for the very best of live music and performing arts.